Susmitacse/Code-Quality-Estimation/README.md

 ## Overview

 This paper proposes an in-context learning (ICL) approach to estimate the functional correctness of LLM-generated code in the absence of test cases.
-It ranks generated code solutions based on their quality based om functional correctness.
+It ranks generated code solutions based on their quality based on functional correctness.

 ---